yiruzu/cloud-deathscreen/README.md

 > Enhance your FiveM server with our advanced death screen, featuring a modern design and a range of functionalities.

 ## ` ⭐ `丨Features
-・Sleek, modern design for an upgraded user experience ・Fully customizable to match your server’s requirements ・Optional voice chat deafening system
-・Optional realistic death animation
+・Sleek, modern design for an upgraded user experience<br>・Fully customizable to match your server’s requirements<br>・Optional voice chat deafening system<br>・Optional realistic death animation

 ## ` 📸 `丨Preview
 ・https://www.youtube.com/watch?v=nQqlXFAu6so